shivshankardayal/Kunjika/Features.rst

 49. Articles are now implemented.
 50. Tags in meta for questions and articles page.
 51. Ability to take site offline (maintenance mode).
+52. Questions are versioned now.
+Every edit creates a new version.(restore to be done.)

 Postponed for later
 ===================